prize Him too!

 Nobody envied, because Mushniak drank all this money away in the pub.

-It has been said that Jankiel and his family were hiding at Mushniak's place twice.
+It was said that Jankiel and his family were hiding at Mushniak's place twice.

-The first time until Jankiel had run empty for money.
+The first time until Jankiel ran empty for money.

-The drunken Mushniak told that at that time he has proposed they could stay if he could "play" with their daughter Rachel.
+The drunken Mushniak told that at that time he proposed that they could stay if he could "play" with their daughter Rachel.
 Then they went away.
-And probably at that time, they were in our barn.
+It was probably that time, they were in our barn.

 Then they returned to Mushniak, and Mushniak's wife was angry because Mushniak could like that arrangement with Rachel very much.
 A miracle that she did not denounce them.
 But she was probably afraid that the gendarmes would punish the Mushniak's too.

 Mushniak boasted that she did not defend herself too eagerly.

 The only trouble occurred when she became pregnant and had a miscarriage.